-Like Amazon’s rating system, helpfulness ratings quantify writers’ satisfaction with reviewers’ feedback.
-It provides a quantitative snapshot of how helpful reviewers’ comments are.
-They also tells instructors how satisfied writers are with peer learning.
-Like all reputation systems, helpfulness ratings are most useful when participants share common expectations for high and low scores.
+Like Amazon’s rating system and other reputation systems, helpfulness ratings are most useful when participants share common expectations for high and low ratings.

 - describes what the reviewer sees in the draft,

-- evaluates that passage in light of the criteria, and
+- evaluates that passage according to the criteria, and

 - suggests a specific improvement.